Stagecoach CABERNET SAUVIGNON

 Stagecoach Vineyard rises 900 feet above sea level and continues to climb to nearly 1,850 feet at its highest elevation.
 With south-facing slopes filled with shallow, volcanic soils, the site’s rugged terroir is ideal for growing intensely colored Cabernet Sauvignon grapes rich with mineral and mountain flavors.

 This rugged terrain first made history in the 1800s, when the gentleman bandit known as Black Bart, robbed the daily stagecoach that traveled over the hill from St. Helena to Monticello.

-Dr. Jan Krupp noticed a few old vines, perhaps 100 years old and began developing the property in 1995, defying what many local experts claimed was an impossible task.
-It took Jan seven years to clear more than a billion pounds of volcanic rock.
+Dr. Jan Krupp noticed a few vines, perhaps 100 years old and began developing the property in 1995, defying what many local experts claimed was an impossible task.
+It took Jan seven years to clear enough to plant the existing vineyards.

 Now, with nearly 600 acres planted to vine, the Cabernet-focused Stagecoach is the largest contiguous vineyard in the Napa Valley.
 Over 1,100 acres of rocky, volcanic terroir extends from the southern edge of Pritchard Hill overlooking Oakville to the westernmost regions of the Atlas Peak appellation.